richardwilliamson/ArdR120/README.md

 CHANGED THE BELOW....

-[1] = Display current settings of device, cursor up/down to scroll through (NOT YET IMPLEMENTED)
+[1] = Display current settings of device, cursor up/down to scroll through

 [2] = Set console user (0 > 254), 0 will revert to the connected console's user (meaning commands will appear on that console's command line and vice-versa